 A weak pelvic floor is the primary cause of urinary Incontinence.
 The pelvic floor muscles can lose their tone due to a number of different triggers, and which result in an inability to control urination.
 1 in 3 women experience incontinence every single day, which makes it more common than hay fever.

 The most common causes of pelvic floor weakness include:

 The great news is that pelvic floor muscles can be strengthened and restored.
 By strengthening the pelvic floor and focusing on muscle balance, you can tackle the root cause of the issue rather than just managing the symptoms.

 Many women are advised to do pelvic floor exercises like 'Kegels' or may opt for more intrusive solutions like internal probes or surgery.
-Kegel exercises or manual pelvic floor exercises are reliant on 'doing the right' - which for many is the problem.
-It's difficult to pinpoint and activate the pelvic floor so these are often ineffective.
+Kegel exercises or manual pelvic floor exercises are reliant on doing them correctly- which for about 50% of women is impossible.
 Doctors recommend doing up to 300 Kegel contractions a day for 4-6 months2 in order to see results.
 That's a huge amount especially when there's a risk they're not being done correctly!

-Easy to use and comfortable to wear, INNOVO helps you safely and effortlessly strengthen and re-educate the entire network of pelvic floor muscles through gentle muscle stimulation.
+Easy to use and comfortable to wear, INNOVO helps you safely and effortlessly strengthen and re-educate the entire network of pelvic floor muscles through its patented at home technology.

-Using INNOVO for just 30 minutes a day/five days a week over 12 weeks has been proven to treat bladder weakness - delivering results in as little as 4 weeks3.
+Using INNOVO for just 30 minutes a day/five days a week over 12 weeks has been clinically proven to eliminate bladder leaks.

 FDA-cleared, non-invasive pelvic floor exerciser that strengthens your pelvic floor to treat the root cause of incontinence.
 Results in as little as 4 weeks.